[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 In any case, do not underestimate the night temperature.

-Bonus: Nemo Fillo Elite Inflatable Pillow
+Bonus: Nemo Fillo Elite inflatable pillow

-Summary of 3 weeks spent on this pillow: I am super happy with it .
+Review of 3 weeks spent on this pillow: I am super happy with it .
 Really.
 The fabric is very soft, it inflates in the blink of an eye, you can easily adjust its "softness" by letting air escape, and it is tiny.

 The Massdrop tip for quality equipment at a reduced price

-The rest of my equipment
+The rest of my gear

 Electronic equipment

-On the other hand, I wanted to have something to write with easily.
+On the other hand, I wanted to have something to write easily.
 So I tried the external keyboard , rechargeable via USB port .

 And then there is THE accessory to take on a trip to the middle of the steppes... the solar charger!

-And food?
+And the food?

 I also picked up a small spice box from Muji, which I filled with 5 different spices.

-The Choco Pie, this snack that is not healthy at all, but which was very useful to us.
+Choco Pie, this snack that is not healthy at all, but which was very useful to us.

 As for drinks, we only drank water and tea.
-And since Valentin created a brand of matcha tea , we were treated to high quality teas !
+And since Valentin created a brand of matcha tea , we were treated to high-quality teas !

-We drank cups and cups of Valentin's matcha tea !
+Valentin's matcha tea , we drank cups and cups of it!
 Facing the steppe, it was the best tasting possible!

-For lovers of beautiful things and Japanese brands, Snow Peak has a very nice line of titanium “cookware” … if the price doesn’t stop you!
+For lovers of beautiful things and Japanese brands, Snow Peak has a very nice line of titanium cookware ... if the price doesn't stop you!

 The pharmacy

-• Steristrips dressings;
+• Steristrips bandages;

 • disinfectant (poured into a Muji bottle);

-• medicines for diarrhea;
+• medications for diarrhea;

-• mosquito repellent purchased at a pharmacy;
+• mosquito repellent purchased at the pharmacy;

 • sterile compresses;

-• an Allevyn dressing;
+• an Allevyn bandage;

 • biodegradable cotton swabs;